 First, recall that most Legal Departments are using panels of firms or external legal service providers.
 While panels certainly can foster critical institutional knowledge and efficiencies, they must be measured and periodically refreshed.
 What to do:

 - Use quality and cost/value metrics to regularly review the performance of external legal service providers.
-Presently, 64.2% of Legal Departments do not do this.
+The Xakia Legal Operations Health Check showed that 64.2% of Legal Departments do not do this.

 - Refresh the legal panel and external legal service providers every two to three years.
 More than half (58.3%) of Legal Departments do not do this.